Four Ways to Reduce Stress the Seasons

-The holiday season can be a heartwarming, restful time marked by pausing the more hurried workplace pace to spend time with friends, family and loved ones.
-At the same time, it can be stressful when expectations and tense family dynamics add increased pressure.
-Regardless of which defines your holidays, taking some time to mentally prepare for the upcoming events can alleviate unnecessary stress of the season.
+The holiday season can a heartwarming, restful time marked by pausing the more hurried workplace pace to spend time with friends, family, and loved ones.
+At the same time, expectations and tense family dynamics can add increased pressure.
+Regardless of which describes your holiday, taking time to mentally prepare for the upcoming events can moderate unnecessary stress of the season.

 Here are four ways to help reduce stress:

 Start your planning process by capturing ideas as they come to you.
 Brainstorm and list gift ideas for friends and family.
 Then, prioritize, purchase, and/or send them.
 If in charge of the holiday meal, start the process by deciding the best time of day for the meal and what to serve.
 Delegate dishes for others to bring.
 Invite help!
 If family members will stay overnight, choose where they will stay and what activities best fit your time together.
 Transfer everything that needs to be done from mental medley to paper or Notes on phone, iPad, or computer so thoughts are regulated to a “place in line.”
 Work through your list with steady, yet flexible, momentum.
 Instead of procrastinating, complete at least one, next, small thing on your list.
 Movement in the right direction makes for accumulated progress and a significant reduction in stress!

 Whenever a large group of people and personalities intermingle – especially if that large group is family – expectations typically run high; and quite a few of them will inevitably be unmet.
 The sooner you acknowledge this, the less burdened you can be.
 Planning is good, but you cannot control every circumstance and all people.
 Step back and choose a generous perspective.
 After all, the things that go wrong often make the best stories later.

 Realize opinions do not have to define relationships.